-I had been feeling down in the dumps and pretty fed up, when I received an opportunity to have some self-care.
+I had been feeling down in the dumps and pretty fed up when I received an opportunity to have some self-care.
 Having ‘me’ time is really important for our well-being and feeling like we have our ‘new normal’.
 Sometimes you might worry that you are being selfish, but I don’t see it that way.
 I heard a term recently ‘self-full’ I liked it.
-It really resonated with my thoughts about self care being essential to feeling good.
-I recently found out how colour can make a huge difference to how I feel and look as well as how others see me.
+It really resonated with my thoughts about self-care being essential to feeling good.
+I recently found out how colour can make a huge difference in how I feel and look as well as how others see me.
 Wearing the right colours can make you look happier, healthier, younger and more vibrant.

 Too much choice

 Even before my heart attack and cancer diagnosis shopping for clothes was always a bit of a hit and miss event.
 So much choice, so much style, so much colour I just felt baffled.
 Often finding what looks great on a hanger when on my body, hmmm not so much.
 I would feel tired, deflated and come home with nothing.
 I was never sure what colour would suit me and more often than not when I would buy something, I would then only wear it once.

 What was even more annoying was that some of my friends love shopping and seem to have no problem at all with their choices.
 They even looked super in their yoga pants and a scruffy t-shirt with their hair scraped back!
 How do they do it?

 Since my health issues, my confidence and self-esteem had taken a hit.
 My journey has been exhausting and with my scars and weight gain, I found clothes and makeup even harder to deal with.
 Not to mention being in my 50’s too, mutton and lamb springs to mind.
 My preference was that the bigger and baggier, the better.